 Do you need to hear Graham from Athlone’s rendition of Galway Girl at 4am?
 Nope.
 Earplugs are great.
-They’re handy if you get upfront at one of the stages and don’t want to run the risk of Tinnitus.
+They’re also handy if you get upfront at one of the stages and don’t want to run the risk of Tinnitus.
 You’ll still hear all the music, but you won’t be subject to as much aural damage.

 Stick this on your tent, so you can find it regardless of what condition you’re in.
 Your neighbours will appreciate it too.

 This could be an essential item if you have an old tent.
 I’ve held tents together in bad rain with gaffa tape more than once.
 Also handy if you want to tape your sleeping friend to their camping chair!